IBM/crypto-masterkey-keystore/README.md

 + At system start-up, recover or re-generate the Master Key.
 The approaches are:
   + Use our `KeyStore` to retrieve the Master Key from the known folder.
   + Open the known folder, sort the key material files in alphabetical order, then digest contents, names, and timestamps as before to re-generate the Master Key.
-+ Use the Master Key to decrypt the Data Encrypting Key (DEK).
++ Use the Master Key to decrypt the Data Encryption Key (DEK).
 Wipe the Master Key from memory.
 + When a key or passphrase is needed, re-generate it using the DEK and the proper alias.
 ```java
     public static void main(String args[]) {